Artwork Page for Spring: Fishing Scene

 In this springtime scene, two fishermen wade in a river, dragging a net suspended between two poles.
 A noble couple on a bridge gestures toward other fishermen, who occupy the other side of this scene in other extant examples of this tapestry with a larger picture plane.
 In the background, townspeople walk on bridges that lead to the gateway of a town with brick walls and portals.
 In the far distance, farmers till the soil to sow new seeds, another typical activity associated with spring.
 The trees on the hills are just beginning to sprout new buds.

-Rectangular tapestry bustling with depictions of people, all with light skin tones, dressed in multi-layered dresses and tunics in muted red, blue, green, and orange crossing a bridge from our left to right, under a light brown brick archway.
+A square tapestry bustles with depictions of people, all with light skin tones, dressed in multi-layered dresses and tunics in muted red, blue, green, and orange.
+They cross a bridge from our left to our right, under a light brown brick archway.
 In the river running under the bridge, two fishermen drag a net held between two poles, another stabbing the water with a pole behind them.
 Five sets of two people in conversation move across the bridge.

 Spring: Fishing Scene